astronautlabs/bitstream/README.md

 Please follow the [Code of Conduct](CODE_OF_CONDUCT.md).
 This library is in heavy development.
 It is changing rapidly by the day.
-We highly recommend you open an issue to discuss the work you want to do before you start working, or risk inadvertently clashing with the existing roadmap.
+We highly recommend you open an issue to discuss the work you want to do before you start working, or risk inadvertently clashing with rapid changes being made to the codebase.